CJNE/pymyenergi/README.md

 A simple cli is provided with this library.

 If no username, password, app_email or app_password is supplied as input arguments and no configuration file is found you will be prompted.
-Conifguration file will be searched for in ./.myenergi.cfg and ~/.myenergi.cfg
+Configuration file will be searched for in ./.myenergi.cfg and ~/.myenergi.cfg

 ### Example configuration file